Musa-dabwe/Torn-Bazaar-Smart-Pricer/README.md

 1.  **Install a Userscript Manager:**
     * [Tampermonkey](https://www.tampermonkey.net/) (Recommended for Chrome/Edge/Firefox)
     * [Violentmonkey](https://violentmonkey.top/)
-    * Also supports Torn PDA android app
+    * Also supports Torn PDA android app.
+You can get it on the [Play Store](https://play.google.com/store/apps/details?id=com.manuito.tornpda).
 2.  **Install the Script:**
     * Head over to (https://greasyfork.org/en/scripts/558562-torn-bazaar-quick-pricer) tap the green install button on the website to install the script.
 3.  **Reload Torn:**